 Bella instantly made future plans for where their next date would be.
 They could go to the park and run trails.
 Maybe his dog could come!
 If that one goes well, their third date could be a camping trip, a Bella could seal the deal.
 She couldn’t help but smile in hopes that he would accept her offer later on.
 The couple continued to chat throughout the entire evening.
-They were so enamoured with each other that they barely finished their meal.
-The waitor bagged up their food and they walked outside onto the busy sidewalk.
+They were so enamored with each other that they barely finished their meal.
+The waiter bagged up their food, and they walked outside onto the busy sidewalk.

 “Aww, what's wrong?
 Did something happen?”
 Bella asked sympathetically.

 “I called you like nine times.”
 She cried.
 “I thought you were hurt!”.

 “I’m so sorry, but my phone was off.
 I didn’t realize it would be that big of a deal.”

 “Somewhere safe.”
 Bella suddenly snapped.
 She couldn’t tell Olivia where she was, and Bella likes to think that Olivia knew she didn’t have a right to pry.
 Why did she even care this much?